 How does gut health affect the immune system?

 Our gut health makes up 75 percent of the immune system, which include about 100 trillion live microorganisms that protect the body from infection and regulate metabolism.
-If our gut health is imbalanced (meaning the gut is consumed with more bad bacteria) then there is an increased risk of developing diseases.
+If our gut health is imbalanced (meaning the gut has more bad bacteria) then there is an increased risk of developing diseases.
 This is where probiotics come in.

 As mentioned above, probiotics play an important role in making sure good bacteria crowd out the bad ones in the body.
-According to Venketeshwer Rao, professor at the University of Toronto, a good source of probiotics is complex carbohydrates while the worst food for the gut are sweets, pre-packaged foods, pasta and bread.
+According to Venketeshwer Rao, a professor at the University of Toronto, a good source of probiotics is complex carbohydrates while the worst food for the gut are sweets, prepackaged foods, pasta, and bread.
 Aside from fruits and vegetables, it’s also important to eat natural food free of preservatives and chemicals like legumes, cereals or 100 percent whole grain products.